Emanuele-20/CV/README.md

 (September 2012 – October 2018)
 Client Coach - Sales Representative

-* I assisted in solving technology devices issues, hardware and software side.
+* Developed negotiation, communication and analysis skills thanks to my coaching role, where I used to help customers familiarize with new technologies and explain how our product and services can implement the productivity of their lives.

-* Planning team strategies to achieve the company’s monthly target effectively assisting with the store manager and area manager respecting mandatories deadlines.
+* Leaded my learning constantly with new plans and contracts for our customers and managed hot  to use new software and digital platforms internally and for third parties.

-* Learned constantly new plans and contracts for our customers and how to use new software and digital platforms internally and for third parties.
+* Used my problem-solving approach to solve technologies devices issues, hardware and software side for our customers.
+Managed incompatibility issues working constantly with many different internal software and third party's software.

-* Created staff members' schedules trying to balance all their requests and needs to keep a strong and motivated group so they work productively.
+* Planning strategies with my team to achieve the company’s monthly targets effectively working with the store manager and area manager collaboration.

-* Sell different kinds of technologies and set contracts for private and business customers.
+* Trained my empathy skills being aware of other people, understanding their needs and trying to solve them with products or services my company can provide.
+The scope was built customer loyalty not just close one single sale.

 ## Skills